dmbarbour/wikilon/docs/AwelonLang.md

         [large value](stow)    => [stow-id]
         [small value](stow)    => [small value]

 Here `stow-id` must be a word representing `large value`.
-This will be a fresh word in the common case, though stowing the same value multiple times may reuse a word.

-Stowage provides at least three benefits.
-First, it can serve as a controllable variation of [virtual memory](https://en.wikipedia.org/wiki/Virtual_memory), moving large data to a larger but slower storage medium.
-Second, it can simplify *progressive disclosure* for graphical or textual projections over computed data.
-Third, assuming relatively stable stowage words, use of stowage can make memoization more efficient because it compares versioned names instead of large values.
+The stowage word should also be much smaller than the value.
+Further, it should be *stable* in the sense that the the same word tends to correspond to the same value or location even after minor changes to a computation.
+Stability is valuable for reusable memoization and also simplifies stable layout when rendering live computed views.

+Stowage can serve as a controlled variation of [virtual memory](https://en.wikipedia.org/wiki/Virtual_memory) enabling larger than memory computations.
+Stowage also interacts nicely with *Memoization*, reducing large value comparisons to simple word version comparisons.
+Most importantly for Awelon's goals, stowage supports *progressive disclosure* when rendering large computed values in a user-interface.
+Without stowage, we have an inconvenient distinction between source data versus computed values.

-The disadvantage of stowage is that it is not locally obvious how long to keep stowage definitions.
-There are a few solutions.
-First, we can provide stowage definitions together with the result.
-Second, we can make our stowage cache an explicit part of a compute session model, such that its lifespan is under control.
-Third, we can use a clever naming scheme and stable stowage names, such that when `foo-stow-id` is not remembered we know to recompute `foo` then check again.
+The main weakness of stowage: it is not locally obvious how long to remember stowed values after performing the computation that produces them.
+Viable solutions: report stowage together with an evaluated result, model stowage as an element of a stateful compute session so we can use the session life-cycle, or use a naming scheme that tracks origin such as `foo-stow-id` so we know to recompute `foo` if the value has been forgotten.

-Despite these disadvantages, I believe the benefits make stowage worth pursuing.

 ## Evaluation